amethyst/amethyst/book/src/getting_started.md

 World" application.

 Amethyst should compile hassle-free on any platform properly supported by the Rust compiler.
-Here are the system requirements:
+Here are the system requirements (they're pretty modest):

 * Minimum:
   * CPU: 1GHz, the more cores the better